edHelper.com

 By Colleen Messina

-2 King Charlemagne encouraged learning even though he only read a few books in his lifetime.
-Charlemagne was appalled by the illiteracy of his time, but he astutely observed that many Church officials were well educated.
-Charlemagne then decided that the Church was the best vehicle to spread learning throughout his vast kingdom.
-Just as he planned many military maneuvers, Charlemagne staked out his strategy against stupidity.
+2 King Charlemagne encouraged learning, although it is not known if he ever learned to read or write himself.
+Charlemagne was appalled by the illiteracy of his time, but he astutely observed that many church officials were well educated.
+Charlemagne then decided that the church was the best vehicle to spread learning throughout his vast kingdom.
+Just as he planned many military maneuvers, Charlemagne staked out his strategy against illiteracy.

 3 One of the marks of Charlemagne's greatness was that he found qualified men to fulfill his own kingly ambitions.
 He invited foreign scholars to France to educate his people.
 An English scholar and theologian named Alcuin arrived at the royal palace in 781 A.D.
 He started a school at the Abbey of Saint Martin's, and he began to figure out how to fulfill Charlemagne's lofty goals.

-4 Alcuin also taught the king's wife and his children.
+4 Alcuin also taught the king, his wife, and his children.
 Charlemagne tried hard to be a good student.
 After all, if he could lead men in battle, he could surely become a scholar.
 However, the great king found writing especially difficult.
-He even kept tablets under his pillow so he could practice writing in his spare time.
-Unfortunately, he started too late in life to ever become a fluid writer.
+He even kept tablets under his pillow so he could practice writing his letters in his spare time.
+Unfortunately, he started too late in life and was too busy building his empire to ever become a great scholar.
 However, he remained an avid supporter of Alcuin's efforts to improve education and preserve learning.

 Paragraphs 6 to 14: